Iron-E/nvim-highlite/README.md

 This plugin has the ability to export _any_ colorscheme (not just ours!) to various formats, including:

 * Neovim Lua theme
-    * NOTE: this particular exporter has special functionality.
-Since exporting requires an input colorscheme, you can create a `colors/.foo.vim`/`lua` file, and the leading `.` will be stripped.
-For example, `colors/.foo.lua` will become `colors/foo.lua`.
-This way, you can continually bootstrap generation of a custom colorscheme into a standalone colorscheme without the source file standing out.
 * `wezterm` theme

 To make use of this, just run this after installing the plugin: